Brown Sugar Glazed Ham Steak for One

-Don’t wait for a special occasion; this brown sugar-glazed pan-fried ham steak recipe is perfect for dinner any night.
-The sweet glaze is delicious and goes perfectly with the ham.
-Plus, it’s easy to make and only takes a few minutes to put together.
+Don’t wait for a special occasion; this brown sugar-glazed pan-fried, ham steak recipe is perfect for dinner any night.
+The sweet brown sugar glaze is delicious and goes perfectly with the ham.
+Plus, it’s a quick meal that takes a few minutes to put together.

 Other great small-batch comfort recipes include these easy southern salmon patties and this slow cooker stuffed peppers and Mom’s 1-pound meatloaf recipe or my classic mini pot roast recipe.